jporeilly/Ansible/Labs/02 Playbooks/02 Handling Data/01 Variables & Data Collections/variables.md

 Note: the hosts in the web group can access the domain_name and database_backend group variables.

-clean up the inventory file and see how to add group facts/variables in a separate file. remove the global facts from the host’s inventory file:
+clean up the inventory file and see how to add group variables in a separate file. remove the global variables from the host’s inventory file:
 ```
 nano hosts
 ```